 Honey Bee Village Excavation

-Honey Bee Village Excavation An estimated 15.0-200 pit house structures may exist at the village .
+An estimated 150 – 200 pit house structures may exist at the village .
 The nearby Sleeping Snake Village, obliterated through modern development also contained a ball court and a large number of pithouses.

-Preservation of the core area of one of this Hohokam village is essential to gaining a better understanding of the thousands of year of history in Oro Valley.
+Preservation of the core area of one of these Hohokam villages is essential to gaining a better understanding of the thousands of years of history in Oro Valley.

 Experience experimental Archaeology and Hands-On Archaeology of Hohokam Pithouses at Steam Pump Ranch presented by Archaeology Southwest and its advisory team